gruhb-doc/gruhb-doc.github.io/index.md

 ## Overview

 Gruhb is a web application that provides available food vendors and menu items for UH Manoa.
+[Visit the website here](http://178.128.184.132).

 - [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 - [React](https://reactjs.org/) for component-based UI implementation and routing.